Kalingarayan Canal

 Kalingarayan Canal is a 90.5 km long irrigation canal in the Erode district, Tamil Nadu, India.
 The canal, which irrigates approximately 15,743 acre of agricultural land, was constructed by Kongu chieftain Lingaya Kalingaraya Gounder.
 Its source is the Kalingarayan Anicut near Bhavani.
 The project, including construction of the dam and canal, started in 1271 and was completed in 1283.

 Design and architecture

-The canal connects Bhavani and Noyyal rivers, two major tributaries of the Kaveri.
+The canal connects the Bhavani River and Noyyal River, two major tributaries of the Kaveri.
 It is one of the oldest river linking projects in India.
-The canal begins at Kalingarayan Anicut on Bhavani river and joins Noyyal river near Kodumudi.
+The canal begins at Kalingarayan Anicut on Bhavani River and joins Noyyal River near Kodumudi.
 The canal is 56 mile long and was constructed in a wave pattern to reduce water damage to the canal banks and increase the ground water table.
 The canal crosses three other canals via aqueducts namely Sunnambu canal near Suriyampalayam, Pichaikaranpallam Canal near BP Agraharam and Perumpallam Canal near Karaivaikkal.